green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 <img src="/img/server-architecture-banana.webp">

-(Since we still had space in the picture we attached a Banana for reference)

-We will now containerize the webserver, the database and also the client inside in a separate container.
+We will now containerize the webserver, database, and client inside seperate containers.

-The reason for this scoping is that the Green Metrics Tool reports on a container level and we are interested in showing these metrics separately.
+The reason for this scoping is that the Green Metrics Tool reports on a container level and we are interested in showing all these metrics separately.

-Technically you could also measure the architecture without the client side, but we believe that the energy consumption of software includes both sides as well as the network part.
+Technically you could also measure the architecture without the client side, but we believe that the energy consumption of software includes both sides, as well as the network usage.

-👉  To learn how we calculate network energy consumption [Network Metrics Provider →]({{< relref "network-cgroup-container" >}})

 ### Directory structure

 We first prepare the directory structure and create the folder `/tmp/demo-app`.
-This is were our containerized app will be put into.
+This is where our containerized app will be put into.

 ```bash
 mkdir /tmp/demo-app